Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 \subsubsection{Performance}

-Figure~\ref{fig:stabilizing-speed-density} shows several key findings.
-This traffic density versus velocity plot shows the performance of the different learned and model-based controllers.
-First, we observe that GRU and MLP control laws (in partially observed settings) match the optimal velocity very closely for all trained densities, thereby eliminating congestion.
-The PI with Saturation and \textit{FollowerStopper} control, on the other hand, only dissipate stop-and-go traffic at densities less than or equal to their calibration density (less congested settings).
+First, Figure~\ref{fig:stabilizing-speed-density} evaluates the AV controllers across a wide range of traffic conditions (210 to 290 m circumference tracks).
+We observe that GRU and MLP control laws match the optimal velocity closely for traffic densities, thereby practically eliminating congestion.
+The PI with Saturation and \textit{FollowerStopper} control, on the other hand, only \newCathy{dissipate stop-and-go traffic} at densities less than or equal to their calibration density (less congested settings).
+The Linear control law performs well but not as well as the MLP/GRU.
+This indicates that a linear function may be unable to express the equilibrium flow velocity, whereas a two-layer neural network can.
+Our learned controllers outperform all the model-based controllers, with the exception of the PI with saturation controller outperforming the Linear controller in low density traffic.

-Figure~\ref{fig:stabilizing-the-ring-vel} shows the velocity profiles for the different learned and model-based control laws for the 260 m track and additionally includes the \textit{FollowerStopper} control law.
-We observe that although all controllers are able to stabilize the system, the GRU control law allows the system to reach the uniform flow equilibrium velocity fastest.
-The GRU and MLP control laws stabilize the system with less oscillatory behavior than the \textit{FollowerStopper} and PI with Saturation control laws, as observed in the velocity profiles.
-In addition, the \textit{FollowerStopper} control law is the least performant; the control law stabilizes a 260 m track to a speed of 4.15 m/s, well below the 4.82 m/s uniform flow velocity.
+Figure~\ref{fig:stabilizing-the-ring-vel} shows velocity profiles for the learned and model-based AV control laws on a 260 m track.
+Although both types of controllers eventually bring the system to uniform flow, the GRU control law reaches the equilibrium velocity fastest.
+The GRU and MLP control laws mitigate congestion with less oscillatory behavior than the \textit{FollowerStopper} and PI with Saturation control laws.
+The \textit{FollowerStopper} control law is the least performant; it settles at a steady-state speed of 4.15 m/s, well below the 4.82 m/s equilibrium velocity.

-Finally, Figure \ref{fig:mixed-ring} shows the space-time curves for all vehicles in the system, using a variety of control laws.
-We observe that the PI with Saturation and \textit{FollowerStopper} control law leave much smaller openings in the network (smaller headways) than the MLP and GRU control laws.
-The MLP control law exhibits the largest openings, as can be seen by the large white portion of the MLP plot within Figure~\ref{fig:mixed-ring}.
-If this were instead applied in a multi-lane circular track, then the smaller openings would have the benefit of preventing opportunistic lane changes, so this observation can lead to better reward design for more complex mixed autonomy traffic studies.
+Figure \ref{fig:mixed-ring} shows space-time curves for all vehicles, for different AV control laws.
+We observe that the PI with Saturation and \textit{FollowerStopper} control laws leave much smaller gaps (headways) than the MLP and GRU control laws.
+The MLP control law exhibits the largest gaps, as can be seen by the large white portion of the MLP plot within Figure~\ref{fig:mixed-ring}.
+If this had been a multi-lane scenario, then the smaller gaps would have the benefit of preventing opportunistic lane changes, so this observation can lead to improved reward design for more complex mixed autonomy traffic studies.

 \eat{\todoCathy{Space-time curves for all 5 controllers (260m) -- column-size} \todoCathy{Space-time curves for all PI saturation and GRU control law (230m) -- column-size, showing that their controller fails sometimes, whereas ours works.} \todoCathy{For each controller: velocity vs time (260m) -- full width} \todoCathy{Training: Comparison of the methods across different densities: velocity vs density -- column}} \eat{ \todoCathy{Fundamental diagram??????} \todoAboudy{I think we should forget the fundamental diagram idea} }